Is EngSci For Me?

 Year 2

 ECE253 combines features of circuits with programming, bridging the gap between the small electrical components that build computers and the programming we use the components for.
-You will learn everything from basic logic circuits to logic computation to computer processors.
-You will also learn to program simple processors in the ultra-low-level Assembly language.
+You’ll learn everything from basic logic circuits to logic computation to computer processors.
+You’ll also learn to program simple processors in the ultra-low-level Assembly language.

 AER210 combines two concepts.
 The first half of the course is an extension of Calculus II and focuses on vector calculus, which is math in higher dimensions.
 Electrons, wires, insulators, and other objects in electronics exist in three dimensions, so this math is crucial.